ossobv/proxmove/README.rst

 migrating a VM from one PVE-cluster to another is not.

 proxmove helps you move VMs between PVE-clusters with minimal hassle.
+*And if you use ZFS, with minimal downtime too.*

 Example invocation: